 Goal of Financial Planning

-Financial Planning is the process of analyzing long and short term cash flows to and from firm.
-Forecasting and managing funds in order to optimize the firm’s profitability.
+Financial Planning is the process of analyzing long and short term cash flows to and from a firm.
+Planning happens by forecasting and managing funds in order to optimize the firm’s profitability.
 There are three objectives to financial planning

 - Forecast Long and Short term financial needs